The Ski Resort of

 Winter holiday in Tyrol

 Skiing at its best

 This is Austria’s award-winning and largest family ski resort and one of Europe’s prime addresses for a holiday in the snow.
 Families will be spoilt for choice, with wide slopes of all levels of difficulty, deep powder snow runs, winter hiking trails, an impressive cross-country skiing network and Funparks.

 The ski resort of Serfaus-Fiss-Ladis is located at the foot of the Samnaun group, with an altitude difference of 1,600 metres (from 1,200 to 2,820 metres).
 The spectacular panoramic views of the surrounding 3,000-metre mountain peaks are nothing short of thrilling.

 Even faster, more comfortable and elegant up the mountain?
-The new 12-seater cable car on the north side of Fisser makes it possible!
-This is a state-of-the-art, detachable 8-seater chairlift with heated seats, child safety lock and bubbles, which will be in operation from winter 2020/21.
+The 12-seater cable car on the north side of Fisser makes it possible!
+This is a state-of-the-art, detachable 8-seater chairlift with heated seats, child safety lock and bubbles.
 And from then on, departure and ascent on the north side of Fisser will go hand in hand!
 Skiing fun, we are coming!

 of what’s on offer:

 - Adventure trails for children

 Thanks to the perfect location of Serfaus-Fiss-Ladis, we enjoy a slightly longer winter season.
 From early December until well into April, skiers and snowboarders can indulge in their favourite pastime.

 Tyrol’s top address for skiing: Altitude difference from 1,200 to 2,820 metres